Repositery/Smart-Car-Parking/README.md

 # Smart-Car-Parking

+Download the code file and import in jupyter notebook.

-For More paper reading of deep learning.
+# For More paper reading of deep learning.

 @Article{electronics10172064,

 AUTHOR = {Rashid, Javed and Khan, Imran and Ali, Ghulam and Almotiri, Sultan H. and AlGhamdi, Mohammed A. and Masood, Khalid},